LuizGustavo1001/Anime-Catalog-in-cpp/README.md

 Anime Catalog in c++ using double linked list, that can: show an interval, find with a filter, write/ overwrite or remove animes.

-➔User: Luiz Gustavo De Almeida Lopes ➔GitHub: github.com/LuizGustavo1001
+➔User: Luiz Gustavo De Almeida Lopes ➔GitHub: <a href="github.com/LuizGustavo1001">github.com/LuizGustavo1001</a>

 About the Project